 Mount Hotham has the second biggest vertical rise of any Victorian ski resort and great backcountry skiing and boarding – at Loch, The Razorback, the Swindler Shutes and so on.
 But it also has a huge potential in its ‘side country’ – those areas adjacent to the Great Alpine Road but outside the official runs.
 Many of these are great for either a short trip rather than a long-ish ski or walk in, or when the weather means a trip out to Loch or Feathertop is hard or impossible.

-The following is a quick assessment of what’s on offer along the high ridge line between Harrietville, past Hotham itself and out towards Dinner Plain.
+The following is a quick assessment of what’s on offer along the Great Alpine Road, which follows the high ridge line between Harrietville, past Hotham itself and out towards Dinner Plain.
 It has been re-ordered (Aug 2011) so as to be a little more user friendly.
 It now starts at Rene’s Lookout and finishes at Little Higginbotham, so each section is a little further along the Great Alpine Road as you head from Harrietville towards Dinner Plain.

 There are still some obvious gaps in this guide.
 Comments and additions are welcome.
 If providing text on new runs, please email content plus an image if you have one to firstname.lastname@example.org – thanks!